The Inspiring Story of Lydia in the Bible

 Why does the Bible Mention Lydia Specifically?

 I believe that Lydia was mentioned specifically in the Bible because she is remarkable in her own right, and God does not think that one gender is greater or lesser than the other.
-Lydia, a woman, is remarkable in her business, family, and faith.

 First, she deserves recognition, and second and more importantly, we can learn a lot from her that we can apply in our Christian lives.
-John said in John 20:30-31 that there are many other things that Jesus did and said but are not written.

-He then went on to say that the things that were written about Jesus were written so that people will believe in Him.
-I believe the same principle can be applied to the whole Bible.
 The Holy Bible is there to help us build and strengthen our faith, so each story we encounter is important.

-In those days, women are valued little more than objects.
-But, the Bible still mentioned Lydia specifically because we can learn a lot from her, and her life also provides proof and assurance that no one is lesser or greater in the Kingdom of God.
+However, the Bible still mentions Lydia specifically because we can learn a lot from her, and her life also provides proof and assurance that no one is lesser or greater in the Kingdom of God.

 What is Lydia’s Story in the Bible